-Please note, however, that by listing these learning opportunities the UNC OT program is not necessarily endorsing the content of these activities.
+Please note, however, that by making you aware of these learning opportunities the UNC OT program is not necessarily endorsing the content of these activities.
 We also are not requiring any of these activities or implying that participating in them will improve your chances of being offered admission to the UNC OT program or any other OT program.
-There is a cost associated with each of the events listed below, but that cost varies.
+There may be a cost associated with online learning activities but that cost varies.

 Supplemental Application Materials:

 Applicants to the MS program in occupational therapy will, in addition to the standard graduate school application, be directed within the online process to complete forms specific to the program.
 The following information is provided to clarify those requirements:

 - PREREQUISITE COURSES

 - STATEMENT OF PURPOSE Each applicant will be prompted to write an admissions essay (approximately two pages; 800 words) according to the guidelines provided on the application.
 This document should be uploaded through the electronic application system in the Statement of Purpose section.

 - REFLECTIVE STATEMENT The reflective statement gives prospective students an opportunity to reflect on their experiences in the occupation prerequisite course.
 This statement should be uploaded as Additional Document #1 in the Supplemental Documents section.